Maintenance Break: May 19 - June 6 2023 - Resolable Colorado made sneakers - Since 2014

 A Word on Foot Measurements:

 Now, feet are notoriously hard to measure.
-Most often, we look solely at length and width when picking a size.
+We often look solely at length and width when picking a size.
 When you use a 2-D sizing system to measure a 3-D object, you are limited in determining a good fit.
 Everyone’s foot holds its volume differently and sits differently in a shoe.
-In addition, our feet can change in size over the years—shoes that fit 3 years ago may no longer work for the same feet.
+In addition, our feet can change in size over the years—shoes that fit three years ago may no longer work for the same feet.

 Do you have a wide foot?
 Measuring your feet to see if you need a wide toe box shoe

-The best answer is always to try a pair of shoes with spacious toe boxes and see how your unique foot fits.
-This doesn't mean you have to purchase shoes only in person...when buying online, be sure to choose a company that allows for exchanges and returns to ensure you can get the right shoe fit.
+The best answer is to try a pair of shoes with spacious toe boxes and see how your unique foot fits.
+This doesn't mean you have to purchase shoes only in person; when buying online, choose a company that allows for exchanges and returns to ensure you can get the right shoe fit.

-To learn more about the steps you can take when adjusting from traditional footwear to SOM's wide toe box shoes, please check out our blog, New to Barefoot Shoes?
+Please check out our blog to learn more about the steps you can take when adjusting from traditional footwear to SOM's wide-toe-box shoes. : New to Barefoot Shoes?

 Strengthen your feet through barefoot-inspired footwear and wide toe box shoes